Sleepy Hollow is located at 4051 Dean Avenue, in Des Moines, Iowa.

 In the fall of 2021, the Flatts reached an agreement to sell the property to the county with the understanding that Polk County Conservation would oversee the park.
 Two key staff, who have extensive knowledge and years of experience in the ski industry, were hired to begin working on the ownership transition.

 The sale was finalized in 2022 and Polk County Conservation began an assessment of the land, facilities, and operational needs.
 That same year, the organization announced it would install the world’s longest all-weather turf-surface tubing hill for year-round recreation.
-Construction began in 2023 and the opening is planned for Spring 2024.
+Construction began in 2023 and the the park opened Spring 2024.

 As Sleepy Hollow and the world’s largest Snowflex hill become family fun favorites, you’ll get to watch it evolve before your very eyes.
 Construction has just wrapped for step one of the master plan, and there are big plans for the future of this all-weather park.
 New chair lift and snow making systems?
 You got it.
 A Snowflex bunny hill?
 Definitely.
 Completely new lodge with restaurant?
 It’s on the wishlist!
 If all goes as planned, Sleepy Hollow will be completely renovated by 2027.